Marist Red Foxes football: History

 The 1998 campaign saw Marist again ranking among the best in the nation defensively.
 The Red Foxes ranked second in the nation in pass efficiency at 78.3, and total defense, allowing just 219.6 yards per game.
 Marist also ranked third in the nation in rushing defense at 73.8 yards per game, and was the sixth-best in the country in points allowed, giving up just 12.9 a game.
 The offense rewrote 15 school records, six on the legs of the school's all-time single-season touchdown leader (21), the late J.J.
 Allen.

 During 2000 Marist won its 100th game in its 23rd year of varsity competition in a 34–31 win over Wagner College.
 Marist had a then-program-record 11 athletes named to the All-MAAC teams at the end of the season, and had seven players named All-America recognition from the Football Gazette.
 It was the Red Foxes' seventh straight winning season.

 The team's home, Leonidoff Field, was renovated after the 2006 season and beautiful Tenney Stadium was built around it.
 Marist played its first post-renovation game there on October 6, 2007 against Duquesne.

 In 2008, after the MAAC football conference disbanded, the team joined the Pioneer Football League.

 In their first season as a member of the Pioneer Football League (2008), Marist tied a then program record with seven victories, and set a program record with a six-game winning streak.
 They finished the season 7–4.

 In 2010, the Red Foxes set a single-season program record with 2,950 yards through the air.
 Quarterback Tommy Reilly set the then program's single-game and single-season records for completions, attempts and passing yards.

 The 2013 team claimed a share the PFL title, finished 7–1 in PFL play and set a program record for victories; ending the season 8–3 overall.
 A controversial league tiebreaker gave the PFL's FCS playoff auto-bid to Butler.

+In November 2023, Jim Parady announced his retirement after 32 years as head coach.